flavi1/aracphp/README.md

 ```

 # You may want it...
-To construct a no-module framework like this one : [0orZ framework](https://github.com/flavi1/0orZ-framework)
+To construct a no-module framework like this one : [ZoZ framework](https://github.com/flavi1/0orZ-framework)
+Consider it as a microscopic framework to make frameworks.

 # todo